Boeing beats Q2 estimates, raises 2017 forecast - Article - BNN

 The stock symbol {{StockChart.Ric}} does not exist

-The profitability of its 787 Dreamliner contributed to strong cash flow as the world's biggest plane maker focuses on streamlining production of new 737 MAX models and finishing development of other forthcoming planes.
-The company also benefited from cost-cutting.
+Military aircraft sales fell 4 per cent to US$6.8 billion, but profit jumped 50 percent and margins widened 4.6 percentage points, another sign of cost-cutting.

-Boeing said it will cut full-year capital expenditure by US$300 million and was making $3.5 billion in additional pension contributions to reduce future costs.
+The extra cash allowed Boeing to add US$1.5 billion to its 2017 operating cash flow forecast, now about US$12.25 billion.
+Boeing will increase share buybacks this year by US$3.5 billion, to about US$10 billion.
+And it will make US$3.5 billion in additional pension contributions this year to reduce future costs.

-The capital spending plan was not a surprise since Boeing already has made most of the big investments in its new 777X wing factory and on the 737 MAX and 787-10 programs, said analyst Richard Aboulafia at Teal Group.
+Boeing said it will cut full-year capital expenditure by US$300 million, but that was expected since the company has made most of the big investments in its 777X wing factory and the 737 MAX and 787-10 programs, said analyst Richard Aboulafia at Teal Group.

-Boeing added US$1.5 billion to its operating cash flow forecast for the year, raising it to about US$12.25 billion.
-It is increasing its planned share repurchases this year by US$3.5 billion, bringing the total to about US$10 billion.
+Muilenburg said the capital spending cut reflected declining 777X costs and was a sign that the program remains on track for the first aircraft to reach airlines in 2020.

-The company lifted its full-year forecast for core earnings, which exclude some pension costs, by 75 cents to between US$11.10 and US$11.30 a share, its second upward revision this year.
+The company lifted its full-year forecast for core earnings, which exclude some pension costs, by 60 cents to between US$9.80 and US$10.00 per share.

-Boeing shares were up 3.5 per cent at US$220.00 in premarket trading.
-The stock has rocketed up 37 per cent this year.

-Boeing swung to a profit of $1.76 billion, or $2.89 per share, in the second quarter, from a loss of US$234 million, or 37 cents per share, a year earlier.

-Last year's results included more than US$2 billion in charges related to the 787, 747 and KC-46 tanker aircraft programs.
+Boeing swung to a profit of US$1.76 billion, or $2.89 per share, in the second quarter, from a loss of US$234 million, or 37 cents per share, a year earlier that reflected charges related to the 787, 747 and KC-46 tanker aircraft programs.
+Revenue fell to US$22.74 billion.

-Core earnings, which excluded some pension and other costs, were US$2.55 per share in the quarter.

 Analysts expected core earnings of US$2.30 per share on revenue of US$23 billion, according to Thomson Reuters I/B/E/S.